jsk-ros-pkg/jsk_recognition/audio_to_spectrogram/README.md

   - ### Publishing topics
     - `~spectrum` (`jsk_recognition_msgs/Spectrum`)

       Spectrum data calculated from audio by FFT.
+      Its amplitude is consistent with the amplitude of the original signal (unlike the usual "amplitude spectrum").
+      See the comments in the source code for details.

     - `~spectrum_filtered` (`jsk_recognition_msgs/Spectrum`)